ElektorLabs/180254-ESP32-Bedroom-Clock/README.md

 You need the following libraries:

  * Time by Michael Margolis ( Arduino )
- * Arduino JSON 5.x
+ * Arduino JSON 6.x
  * CRC32 by Christopher Baker
  * PubSubClient
+ * Adafruit BME280 Library 1.0.7 by Adafruit
+ * Adafruit Unified Sensor 1.0.2 by Adafruit
+ * Adafruit TSL2561 by Adafruit
+ * Adafruit VEML6070 by Adafruit
  * WebSockets by Markus Sattler
- * NTP client libary from https://github.com/gmag11/NtpClient/tree/develop (use develop branch )
+ * NTP client libary from https://github.com/gmag11/NtpClient/

-Aftwerwards you are ready to compile the code for the clock.

-Alos you need to the sensor to compile additionally:

  * DHTesp

+Aftwerwards you are ready to compile the code.
+If oyu like to connect a DHT11/DHT22 use Pin 15

+Also you need to the sensor to compile additionally:

  * ( optional U8glib )